SuperUser-Gump/WorldWise/README.md

 * Click on the "&times;" button next to the city in the list.
 * The marker for the city will then be removed from the map.

+**To edit or update information for a city:**

+* Click on the city in the list or on the map.
+* The city form will be displayed with information about the city, including the city name, country flag, date of visit, and notes about your trip.
+* Make the desired changes to the form.
+* Click the "UPDATE" button.

 **To view information about a city:**